This week felt like a bit of a marathon, but I made it!

 My last week in Santorini (for now) was full and I allowed myself just to do the things and save the writing for the coming weeks.
-I’ve committed to looking after my mental health and staying sane and something had to give.
-So a brief and very belated weekly update today.
+I’ve committed to looking after my mental health and staying sane; something had to give.
+So, a brief and very belated weekly update today.

-After leaving Santorini I’m really looking forward to being in one spot for a bit again.
+After leaving Santorini, I’m really looking forward to being in one spot for a bit again.
 It’s nice to get into a routine and have some rest (mentally as much as physically).
-I booked into a lovely hotel for one night and enjoyed being looked after by a team who didn’t want me to lift a finger!
+I booked into the lovely Santorini Princess hotel for one night and enjoyed being looked after by a team who didn’t want me to lift a finger!

 Another tour I did was a real highlight of my trip.
 I went kayaking around some of the beaches and it was so much fun.

-I wasn’t sure my arms would manage but it was fine and no aches the next day.
+I wasn’t sure my arms would manage, but it was fine and I had no aches the next day.
 We also got to do some snorkelling.
-The water’s still cold but I was really fascinated by the sealife.
+The water’s still cold, but I was really fascinated by the sea life.
 We stopped at a place where the water goes from being able to see the bottom to a big drop off into the deep blue.
 It was amazing!

 Inside a sea cave on my Santorini kayak adventure

 Akrotiri is called the Pompeii of Greece, and I finally visited it this week.
 It’s really interesting to find out about the advanced civilisation that lived there.
 It’s quite mindblowing what they built in prehistoric times.
 Plus, it’s fascinating to see how the effects of the volcano tie into what you can see around the island today.

 Loose Ends Tied Up